Support

 Yes, for our customers on our Custom plan.
 Contact us for details.

 Yes.
-Currently, non-commercial plans include standard usage limits, while commercial plans offer four times the standard limit.
+Currently, Non-Commercial plans include standard usage limits, while Pro plans offer four times the standard limit and Max plans offer ten times the standard limit.

 These limits are designed to accommodate the majority of users.
 However, you may request additional usage, which will be reviewed on a case-by-case basis.
 For custom plans with higher limits, please contact us.